Evening and Morning Star Candlestick Patterns are defined as 3 candlestick patterns.

 The three candlestick patterns are composed of three candlesticks each representing the behavior of traders in the market in a certain period of time.

-The Evening and Morning Stars.
+The Evening and Morning Star candlestick patterns.

 Morning Star Candlestick Pattern

-The morning star is a three candlestick pattern that normally forms at the end of a down trend and is a bullish reversal pattern.
-Let’s first take a look at its structure below.
+The morning star is a three candlestick pattern that normally forms at the end of a down trend.
+It is a bullish reversal pattern.

 The third candlestick should close above half way of the first candlestick showing that the buyers are gaining control.